gsoft-inc/wl-squide/docs/reference/i18next/getI18nextPlugin.md

 # getI18nextPlugin

-Return an instance of the [i18nextPlugin](../i18next/i18nextPlugin.md) from the list of plugins registered with a [Runtime](../runtime/runtime-class.md) instance.
+Return an instance of [i18nextPlugin](../i18next/i18nextPlugin.md) from the list of plugins registered with a [Runtime](../runtime/runtime-class.md) instance.

 ## Reference